Cellulitis - A Case Report

 The Clinical Problem

 Cellulitis is an acute, spreading pyogenic inflammation of the dermis and subcutaneous tissue, usually complicating a wound, ulcer, or dermatosis.
 The area, usually on the leg, is tender, warm, erythematous, and swollen.
 It lacks sharp demarcation from uninvolved skin.
 Erysipelas is a superficial cellulitis with prominent lymphatic involvement, presenting with an indurated, "peau d'orange" appearance with a raised border that is demarcated from normal skin.
-The distinctive features, including the anatomical location of cellulitis and the patient's medical and exposure history, should guide appropriate antibiotic therapy (
+The distinctive features, including the anatomical location of cellulitis and the patient's medical and exposure history, should guide appropriate antibiotic therapy (Table 1).

 Anatomical Features